On Winnipeg Free Press’ Pay-Per-Article Paywall

 I wish them luck.

-6 replies on “On Winnipeg Free Press’ Pay-Per-Article Paywall”
+6 responses to “On Winnipeg Free Press’ Pay-Per-Article Paywall”

 Go take a look at their homepage right now.
 Anything there that you’d be willing to pay $0.27 for, even if the same stories weren’t carried on a dozen different websites?
 No chance anybody is going to be paying $0.27 for an article headlined “Local theatre creator thrives on collaboration, balancing ambition and art”